Lucky-Kashyap/JS-interview-practice/README.md

   - Fibonacci number is calculated using formula:
   - F(n)= F(n-1) + F(n-2), where, F(1) = F(2)= 1.

+## Day 27

+#### Write a function called repeatString that takes two parameters:

+- str: A string that needs to be repeated.
+- num: An integer representing the number of times the string should be repeated.
+- The function should repeat the input string str the specified number of times num and return the resulting string.

+- Note:

+  - The input string str will contain only alphanumeric characters and punctuation marks.
+  - The input number num will be a non-negative integer.
+  - The output string length should not exceed the length of str multiplied by num.

 # Interview Prep

 Happy Learning! ✨